Parker-idc/python-project-50/README.md

 pip install --user git+https://github.com/Parker-idc/python-project-50.git
 ```
 2. This project using Poetry, install it for next steps.
-3. Go to ur utility directory with project and use `make build` command for creating the package.
+3. Go to ur local directory with project and use `make build` command for creating the package.
 4. For installation use `python3 -m pip install --user dist/*.whl` command, or `make package-install`
 ___